opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/ecs_management/why_does_the_disk_attachment_of_a_linux_ecs_fail_after_i_modify_the_ecs_specifications.rst

 Scenarios
 ---------

 After you modify specifications of a Linux ECS, disk attachment may fail.
-Therefore, you need to check the disk attachment after you modify the specifications.
+You need to check the disk attachment after you modify the specifications.

 Procedure
 ---------